openMSX User's Manual

 Unfortunately, the Beer IDE is hardly documented and the software is hard to find.
 So, it's for experts only!

 First of all: the SCSI emulation is experimental!
 There is a lot bigger chance that you may lose data on your emulated harddisk images with SCSI than with Sunrise IDE!
-When we tried it, everything seemed fine, but you are warned.
+When we tried it, everything seemed fine, but you have been warned.

 The SCSI extensions (currently Gouda_SCSI, ESE_MEGA-SCSI and ESE_WAVE-SCSI) have the default 100 MB harddisk image connected on target ID 1 and an (even more experimental) LS-120 device (basically a harddisk like media that can be changed/ejected when the power is on) on target ID 2.